Novels

 Turner Mackey, a young American banker who is this close to getting fired because of a bad loan at his last post, is out of his depth trying to turn around the money-losing operations of an American bank in Libreville, Gabon.
 It might not even be possible, especially as the country slips into the violence and chaos of its first-ever democratic elections in 1990.

-Worse, everyone in town assumes he works for the CIA, which draws the attention of French, American and Gabonese operatives scheming to ensnare him in their attempts to assassinate the President or his main political rival.
+Worse, everyone in town assumes he works for the CIA, which draws the attention of French, American and Gabonese operatives trying to ensnare him in their schemes to control the outcome of the election.

 The whole thing would be much simpler if the lead French agent weren’t an ex-girlfriend with whom he has unfinished business.
 And if the lead American agent wasn’t a beautiful young woman from L.A.
-And if the lead Gabonese weren’t a tall, confident African girl with a smile like the tropical sun…
+And if his ability to recover a bad loan didn't hinge on the outcome of the election.